Edgar Durazo: 2010–2016: Early career

 Durazo obtained his Professional Bull Riders (PBR) card in 2010 and made his pro debut at a Touring Pro Division event in San Antonio that same year, returning to the circuit in 2011.
 After going back to Mexico and competing in local rodeos for a year, he was convinced by a friend to relocate to Canada to compete due to continuous visa issues in the United States.
 Durazo found a ranch near Calgary to work on, training horses and shoeing calves, while he worked on gaining permanent residency in Canada.
 In 2013, he debuted on the PBR Canada circuit in addition to returning to the Touring Pro Division.
 That same year, he also competed on the then-new Bull Riders Canada (BRC) circuit.
-Durazo won the Duty Free Border Town Show Down, held on the Canada–U.S. border, as well as the inaugural BRC Finals in Cold Lake, Alberta, where he went 3-for-3 for the victory.
+Durazo won the Duty Free Border Town Show Down, held on the Canada–United States border, as well as the inaugural BRC Finals in Cold Lake, Alberta, where he went 3-for-3 for the victory.

 Early successes for Durazo in PBR Canada included a second-place finish at the inaugural Gold Eagle Casino Classic in August 2014 and an event win at the Delburne Hillbilly Stomp the following month.
 One week after competing at the 2014 PBR Canada Finals in Saskatoon, Durazo won the 2014 World Professional Bullriding (WPB) Finals in Calgary with a 90-point ride on 923 Aurora in the short go round.
 The performance secured him the WPB championship after also finishing as the WPB season standings leader.
 Durazo also returned to the BRC in 2014, placing second at the season-opening Hooves & Horns Bull Riding in Rimbey.
 He won the Greystone Investments Bull Riding in Balzac and the 35th Annual Ralston Rodeo Bull Riding in Ralston, both in the same week in August, to move from 16th to 10th in the season standings.
 Durazo finished 11th in the regular season and qualified for the BRC Finals for the second year in a row.

 Durazo moved to Texas in 2015 and obtained his Professional Rodeo Cowboys Association (PRCA) permit, but took some time to adjust to competing on the new circuit.
 "It was a little hard for me," he admitted.
 "I did not know how to enter rodeos."
 Durazo did, however, win the Crosby Fair & Rodeo in Crosby, Texas, that June with an 85-point ride on Grey Goose.
 He increased his PRCA workload in 2016, competing at notable events such as the Southwestern Exposition and Livestock Show, the Rio Grande Valley Livestock Show and Rodeo, the Clark County Fair and Rodeo, the Helldorado Days Rodeo, the Greeley Stampede, the St. Paul Rodeo, the Molalla Buckeroo, the 101st Snake River Stampede, the 120th Cheyenne Frontier Days, and the New Mexico State Fair & Rodeo, respectively, but failed to pick up any more event wins on the circuit.